-To avoid nuisance to residents when picking up or waiting for a fare, a driver shall:- a) Park in an orderly manner and proceed along the designated rank in order and promptly; b) Remain in the vehicle.
+To avoid nuisance to residents when picking up or waiting for a fare, a driver shall:-

 - a) Not sound the vehicle's horn between 2330 hours and 0700 hours; - b) Keep the volume of any sound reproducing equipment (e.g. radio) to a minimum;, - c) Switch off the engine if required to wait. - d) When parked at Private Hire offices or elsewhere, take whatever steps are necessary to avoid disturbance to residents.